Crankworx Rotorua 2017 – Keeping Up With The Griffins

-Crankworx is mountain biking’s version of the Olympics, Superbowl, Nathan’s Hot Dog Eating Contest… the Scripps National Spelling Bee, the FIFA and/or Quidditch World Cup.
+Crankworx Rotorua with Kids – Crankworx is mountain biking’s version of the Olympics, Superbowl, Nathan’s Hot Dog Eating Contest… the Scripps National Spelling Bee, the FIFA and/or Quidditch World Cup.
 The best thing is that it now happens four-times-a-year from locations around the world.
+Have you thought about how cool it would be to visit Crankworx Rotorua with kids?

 We’re fortunate enough to have a family share their first-hand story from Rotorua, New Zealand – the first stop on the 2017 Crankworx World Tour.
 Events just a stone’s throw away from the Shire took place from March 24th through April 2nd.